Lois Lane | Jimmy Olsen | Ambush Bug | Steel

-Introduced in an arc shortly after Zero Hour! and returned in The Death of Clark Kent.
+Introduced in an arc shortly after Zero Hour: Crisis in Time! and returned in The Death of Clark Kent.
 He was one of Clark Kent's friends in high school, but he grew increasingly jealous over Clark always overshadowing him in sports.
 He was also berated by his father for always coming in second place.
 He grew up to be a mercenary, and developed the ability to channel energy, including kryptonite radiation.
 He discovered Clark's secret and kidnapped him, accusing him of using his powers to cheat back when they were kids.
 Clark protested that he did not have his powers back then, but Kenny refused to listen and challenged him to a fight in an arena full of Kryptonite.
 Clark pushed past the pain and defeated him with his superior fighting skill.
 Furious, Kenny tried to absorb the electricity powering the arena, but overloaded and died.
 Despite the hell Kenny had put him through, Clark mourned the loss of his old friend.

 - Abusive Dad: Kenny's dad emotionally abused him for coming in second to Clark.

 - The Bully: Since modern comics have mostly dropped Post-Crisis potrayal of Clark as popular athlete in high school and depict him as not quite fitting in growing up, Kenny has since been used as his tormentor whenever he appears in flashbacks to Clark's childhood in Smallville.
 In Dark Nights: Death Metal, it turns out a version of him was one to Clark Kent of Earth Prime, aka Superboy Prime.

 - Continuity Cameo: While he wouldn't be used as a villain again after his death until nearly 30 years later, he would often briefly appear in a various adaptations and retellings of Clark's origin, usually as his childhood bully.